juxor/afaq/markdown/secI3.md

 rather than being bogged down in trivial details.
 As Bakunin put it:

-> _"Is not administrative work just as necessary to production as is manual labour -- if not more so?
-Of course, production would be badly crippled, if not altogether suspended, without efficient and intelligent management.
-But from the standpoint of elementary justice and even efficiency, the management of production need not be exclusively monopolised by one or several individuals.
+> _"Is not administrative work just as necessary to production as is manual
+> labour -- if not more so?
+Of course, production would be badly crippled, if
+> not altogether suspended, without efficient and intelligent management.
+But
+> from the standpoint of elementary justice and even efficiency, the
+> management of production need not be exclusively monopolised by one or
+> several individuals.
 And managers are not at all entitled to more pay.
+The
-The co- operative workers associations have demonstrated that the workers themselves, choosing administrators from their own ranks, receiving the same pay, can efficiently control and operate industry.
-The monopoly of administration, far from promoting the efficiency of production, on the contrary only enhances the power and privileges of the owners and their managers."_ [**Bakunin on Anarchism**, p.
+> co-operative workers associations have demonstrated that the workers
+> themselves, choosing administrators from their own ranks, receiving the same
+> pay, can efficiently control and operate industry.
+The monopoly of
+> administration, far from promoting the efficiency of production, on the
+> contrary only enhances the power and privileges of the owners and their
+> managers."_ [ **Bakunin on Anarchism** , p.
 424]

 What is important is that what is considered as important or trivial, policy or administration rests with the people affected by the decisions and subject